dojo/framework/docs/en/creating-widgets/supplemental.md

 This is accomplished with the `dom()` utility method from the `@dojo/framework/widget-core/d` module.
 It works similarly to the [`v()` utility method](#instantiating-vdom-nodes) from the same module, but takes an existing DOM node rather than an element tag string as its primary argument.
 It will similarly return a `VNode`, which references the DOM node passed into it rather than a newly created element.

 The Dojo application effectively takes ownership of the wrapped DOM node once the `VNode` returned by `dom()` has been added to the application's VDOM.
 Note that this process only works for nodes external to the Dojo application - either siblings of the element containing the mounted application, or newly-created nodes that are disconnected from the main webpage's DOM.
-Wrapping a node that is an ancestor or descendant of the application mount target element will not do anything.
+Wrapping a node that is an ancestor or descendant of the application mount target element will not work.

 Unlike `v()`, `dom()` accepts a `diffType` property that can specify the diffing strategy to use when determining if a property or attribute has changed and needs to be applied to the wrapped DOM node.
 The default strategy is `none`, meaning Dojo will simply add the wrapped DOM element as-is within the application's output.